Sakharov Prize 2019: European Parliament launches student journalism competition

 4. Piece can be a written article or a broadcast piece

-The winner will receive, depending on their preference, either a fully refundable trip as well as two nights accomodation to Strasbourg in December 2019 to experience a European Parliament plenary session and to cover the Sakharov Prize award ceremony or a fully paid for trip to Strasbourg in January entailing meetings with members of the European Parliament, a tour of the audiovisual services and a guided tour of the Parliament building.
+The winner will receive, depending on their preference, either a fully refundable trip as well as two nights accommodation to Strasbourg in December 2019 to experience a European Parliament plenary session and to cover the Sakharov Prize award ceremony or a fully paid for trip to Strasbourg in January entailing meetings with Members of the European Parliament, a tour of the audiovisual services and a guided tour of the Parliament building.

-Some of the best pieces will also be promoted through our many Social media channels as well as on our website.
+Some of the best pieces will also be promoted through our many social media channels as well as on our website.

 To enter simply e-mail Jack Moloney, Press Officer.